aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 18,000 children starve to death every day.
-They would have loved this cookie.
+> 🥠 I see money in your future.
+It's not yours though.

-Last update: Sun Aug 31 05:08:48 2025
+Last update: Mon Sep  1 05:10:48 2025

 ### Let's play! 🎮